-The Florida Inclusion Network (FIN) provides services to schools and districts to increase and improve inclusive practices for students with disabilities in general education classrooms and other natural settings.
-FIN services are provided by a number of facilitators who have experience and expertise in planning and implementing inclusive practices at the school and district levels.
+The Florida Inclusion Network (FIN) provides services to schools and districts to increase and improve inclusive educational practices for students with disabilities in general education classrooms and other natural settings.
+FIN services are provided by a number of facilitators who have experience and expertise in planning and implementing best practices for inclusive education at the school and district levels.

-FIN facilitators are organized into five regions and work in partnership with districts and schools within a specified geographic area: Region 1, Region 2, Region 3, Region 4 and Region 5.
-FIN facilitators serve districts and schools by developing and increasing opportunities for meaningful inclusion of students with disabilities in their least restrictive environment.
-Services provided to schools and districts are identified through a collaborative, problem solving process focused on increasing outcomes for ALL students in inclusive environments.
-Listen to this short video (Spanish and Haitian-Creole) about services and supports that FIN has for families.
+FIN facilitators are organized into seven regions and work in partnership with districts and schools within a specified geographic area: Region 1, Region 2, Region 3, Region 4, Region 5, Region 6 and Region 7.
+FIN facilitators serve districts and schools by developing and increasing opportunities for students with disabilities in their least restrictive environment.
+Services provided to schools and districts are identified through a collaborative, problem solving process focused on increasing outcomes for ALL students with disabilities.

 When contacted for support and assistance, FIN can provide families with a variety of information and resources and may, upon request, contact the district’s exceptional student education (ESE) office or school to discuss concerns on behalf of the family.
 Family concerns and needs are always carefully considered as part of FIN’s planning and problem-solving with districts and/or schools.

 While FIN facilitators do not attend IEP meetings, they can provide information about the following: effective inclusive practices, family-school collaboration and communication, opportunities for networking with other families, and ways to access local resources and support.
 For information about your child’s educational program or Individual Education Plan (IEP), please contact your child’s teacher or school administrator.